Update: The deadline has been extended to Friday, Nov. 22. Keep those submissions coming!

 Interesting stories, no doubt.
-Especially if those ingredients are put into the creative hands of Chapman University alumni and students.
+Especially if those ingredients are put into the creative hands of Chapman University alumni, studentsm neighbors and friends.
 That’s why Chapman Magazine is hosting something new and exciting – the Chapman Magazine and Hilbert Museum Flash Fiction Contest.

 The essence of the contest is this – visit the Hilbert Museum of California Art at Chapman to view its three new exhibitions, choose an artwork for inspiration and let your imagination loose.
 (Plenty of specific contest details below.)
 But the main thing is to be open to whatever the experience sparks in you and surprise us with an original story that wouldn’t have come into the world without this unique convergence of Chapman art and talent.

 Chapman Magazine will publish the winners online and in its upcoming print winter issue and honor the winners at a reception this spring at the Hilbert Museum.
 Yes, a quick-turnaround.
 But it is flash fiction, after all.
 Have fun!

 - Visit the Hilbert Museum to draw inspiration from one or more of the exhibits included in the current shows: “Los Angeles Area Scene Paintings;” “A Fine Romance;” and “The Magic and Flair of Mary Blair.”
 The art can be a major or minor player – a backdrop or just a whisper of an idea in your story.
 If distance precludes a personal visit, you can see some of the pieces on the exhibitions’ promotional page, the few displayed in a companion story about the exhibition or even the ones displayed throughout this story.